-The Rev. Sarah Jobe is a chaplain at the Raleigh Correctional Center for Women and the program director of Project TURN, which runs graduate-level theological classes through correctional centers in central North Carolina.
+The Rev. Sarah Jobe is a chaplain at the Raleigh Correctional Center for Women and the site coordinator for Project TURN, which runs graduate-level theological classes through correctional centers in central North Carolina.

 In the early 2000s, Jobe moved into the Rutba House, an intentional Christian community comprising two houses in Durham, N.C.
-She continues to live there today, now with nine adults and four children, including her husband and two children.
-And this fall, the Rutba House will expand to include a re-entry house, where women leaving a Raleigh correctional center will live alongside a married couple from Duke Divinity School.
+She continues to live there today, now with nine adults and four children, including her husband and children.

 “Over the past seven or eight years that I’ve lived there, we have heard from our neighbors about the needs of the community, and we’ve tried to let those articulations shape the types of work we choose and the initiatives we pursue,” said Jobe, whose first book, “Creating with God: The Holy Confusing Blessedness of Pregnancy,” will be released in October.